After all the time and patience, your beard finally looks glorious.

-It’s also preferable to select colors that match certain beard styles.
-People may comment on your new beard style, per se, but they shouldn’t be able to put a finger on exactly what you’ve done, and that’s great.
+It’s also preferable to select a hair color that matches certain beard styles.
+People may comment on your new, best beard style, per se, but they shouldn’t be able to put a finger on exactly what you’ve done, and that’s great.

 How do you do this?
 Do a little recon and don’t be shy.
-If you have a full and long beard already, simply walk into your local hair shop and match your beard to the color of the box.
+If you have a full and long, the best beard in the world, simply walk into your local hair shop and match your beard to the color of the box.

-If you’ve chosen a semi-permanent dye, then you can err on the side of darker (just not too much).
+If you’ve chosen a semi-permanent beard dye, then you can err on the side of darker (just not too much).
 Know that it will wash off.

-Don’t go so dark that it will look unnatural, because people will most certainly notice the change and, although the dye washes off, it can take a few days-worth of purposeful washing to get the extra color off.
+Don’t go so dark that it will look unnatural, because people will most certainly notice the change and, although the beard dye washes off, it can take a few days-worth of purposeful washing to get the extra hair color off.

 If you have a hipster beard style and it’s not as long, still walk into your local hair shop and ask the attendant for assistance.

 They’ll be able to tell you exactly what your beard color is, or at least close to, and then you can match the color to the box.

 If you can’t tell and don’t want to ask, then trial and error my friend.
-Remember that you’re going for a natural look, as close to your beard now, or at the very least, as close to your hair color now.
+Remember that you’re going for a natural beard look, as close to your beard now, or at the very least, as close to your hair color now.

 Your beard does tend to look a bit darker than your hair because of the thickness of it, but not too much.

 Beard Coloring Preparation

-After you’ve chosen the right dye for you, follow these steps for preparation:
+After you’ve chosen the right beard dye for you, follow these steps for preparation: